 Tutafika lini?
 I ask him.

 Kesho inshallah.
 He answers back.

-What he is implying is that the journey to Wajir is a 12 hour ordeal that needs Allah for guidance.
+What he is implying is that the journey to Wajir is an overnight ordeal that needs Allah for guidance.
 I settle in my seat in the scented bus and watch Eastleigh chaos ebb like a sea getting calm for the night.
 A young man who seemingly has never gone to Wajir is saying kwaheri to his young family.
 His young wife and their two kids hug the man so tight-you could think he is going to Pluto.
-Goodbyes are such sweet sorrows;there is no good in goodbye.
+Goodbyes are such sweet sorrows.

 My seatmate is a Mzee called Galgalo who speaks two Swahili words, ten Somali words aided with wild gesticulations and assumes that I get what he is saying.
-But we get along well-he is such a jovial soul despite the language barrier.
-Galgalo hangs his bakora in the seat in front of him, spreads his miraa in his laps and starts chewing noisily.
+But we get along well he is such a jovial soul despite the language barrier.
+Galgalo hangs his bakora in the seat in front of him, spreads his miraa on his laps, and starts chewing noisily.
 I take out an old black book-Langston Hughes Complete Poetry Anthology-and get engrossed in the Harlem Poetry therein.
 At Pangani he offers me some miraa twigs which I refuse politely.
 At Thika Mzee Galgalo turns to me and says:

 Ndio abo.
 Abo is Somali for father.

 Kukuyu mazuri sana-watu ya biashara kama waria.